 The acidic hydrogen atoms in the non-metal hydroxides aren’t bound to the nitrogen, sulfur, or phosphorus atoms but only to the oxygen atom.
 These compounds are oxyacids.

 7. Oxides and hydroxides that lie between the metal and nonmetal oxides, or metal and nonmetal hydroxides, are amphoteric.
-These compounds, such as Al2O3 and Al(OH)3, can act as either acids or bases.
+The compounds, such as Al2O3 and Al(OH)3, can act as either acids or bases.
 Al(OH)3, for example, acts as an acid when it reacts with a base.

 Conversely, it acts as a base when it reacts with an acid.

-Lewis ( Electron) Concept Of Acid- Bases
+Lewis ( Electron) Concept of Acid-Bases

 - Molecules having a central atom with an incomplete octet (less than 8 electrons): BF3, BCl3, AlCl3, MgCl2.
 BeCl2. etc.